Asquera/warden-hmac-authentication/README.md

 # HMAC

 This gem provides request authentication via [HMAC](http://en.wikipedia.org/wiki/Hmac).
+The main usage is request based, noninteractive authentication for API implementations.
 Two strategies are supported that differ mainly in how the authentication information is transferred to the server: One header-based authentication method and one query-based.
 The authentication scheme is in some parts based on ideas laid out in this article and the following discussion: http://broadcast.oreilly.com/2009/12/principles-for-standardized-rest-authentication.html

 The gem also provides a small helper class that can be used to generate request signatures.